A comparison theorem for semi-abelian schemes over a smooth curve: Dieudonn e crystals for semi-stable Abelian varieties

-\begin{prop} Let $X$, $R$, $K$, $k$ as in \ref{subsectionog1mot}.
+\begin{prop} Let $X$, $R$, $K$, $k$ as in Sect. \ref{subsectionog1mot}.
 Consider furthermore $X^\s=(X,Spec(k))$ and the natural morphism $o:X^\s\rightarrow X$.
-Denote $|D_X|$ and $|D_K|$ the homomorphisms on $Ext^1$'s induced by the functors defined by \ref{rappelBBM} \ref{rappelBBMi}, \ref{eqDC} \ref{eqDCii} respectively for $X$ and $Spec(K)$.
+Denote $|D_X|$ and $|D_K|$ the homomorphisms on $Ext^1$'s induced by the functors defined by Prop. \ref{rappelBBM} \ref{rappelBBMi} and Rem. \ref{eqDC} \ref{eqDCii} for $X$ and $Spec(K)$ respectively.
 There exists a canonical homomorphism $\smash{|D_{X^\s}|}$ rendering the following diagram commutative. { } \end{prop} Proof.
-Using \ref{propDZ01} \ref{propDZ01ii} we find that it is enough to define dotted arrows (the definition of the other ones is analogous and compatible via $p^*$ with their counterpart in the context of big crystalline sites) rendering the following diagram commutative and to check that the composed vertical dotted arrow takes its values into ${Ext^1_{\DC_{CRYS^\s,fl}(X^\s)}((\O,p,1),(\O,1,p))}$ viewed as a subgroup of ${Ext^{1}_{(X^\s/\Sigma_\infty)^{fv}_\s}((\O,p,1),(\O,1,p))}$ (\ref{DCfv} \ref{DCfvii}).
+Using Prop. \ref{propDZ01} \ref{propDZ01ii}, we find that it is enough to define dotted arrows (the definition of the other ones is analogous and compatible via $\pi^*$ with their counterpart in the context of big crystalline sites) rendering the following diagram commutative and to check that the composed vertical dotted arrow takes its values into ${Ext^1_{\DC_{CRYS^\s,fl}(X^\s)}((\O,p,1),(\O,1,p))}$ viewed as a subgroup of ${Ext^{1}_{(X^\s/\Sigma_\infty)^{fv}_\s}((\O,p,1),(\O,1,p))}$ (Lem. \ref{DCfv} \ref{DCfvii}).

 { }